smcl/rbcz.py/README.md

 * confirm some of the mystery fields, like ssvsvc
 * find a better way to describe the two "date" fields for each transaction
-* add some tests
-* implement IMAP functionality
 * check if anyone I know gets Czech statements, see if we can parse them too.
 Is there any other languages - German?
 * check if it works for non-Czech-Republic Raiffeisen

-Once it's roughly working chuck together a simple example to read in a chunk of statements and plot balance over time in `matplotlib`